Paulire/boffin-FEL-sim/README.md

 cd boffin-FEL-sim
 sudo ./install
 ```
-Requires ''gcc'' and ''gsl'' to be installed as well as ''Python3'', ''numpy'', ''matplotlib'' and ''python3-devs'' for plotting:
+Requires ''gcc'' and ''gsl'' to be installed for integration.
+For plotting ''Python3'', ''numpy'', ''matplotlib'' and ''python3-devs'' are required:

 ###### Debian/Ubuntu etc.
 ```